skip to content

 00:27:46 - Anthony Campolo

 So this is how I used to do things.
-I'm going to show you what I've been doing for months and months, and then we'll show how we can automate this.
-Just copy-paste that entire file, dump it into ChatGPT, and hit enter.
-Don't modify at all — copy-paste the whole thing and give it to ChatGPT 4o.
+I'm going to show you what I've been doing for months and months and months, and then we'll show the cool— how we can automate this.
+So just copy paste that entire file, dump it in ChatGPT and hit enter.
+Don't modify it all.
+Just copy paste literally the whole thing and give it to ChatGPT 4.0.

 00:28:14 - Nick Taylor

-All right, let's bump this up a bit and paste it in.
-Boom.
+Yeah.
+All right, let's bump this up a bit and let's paste it in.

-What's cool is this will work up to about a 2-hour-long episode.
-ChatGPT used to crap out after a very small amount of text.
-Yeah, copy that code, go back to the markdown file, and paste it over the prompt.
-Leave the transcript but copy it over the prompt, and leave the front matter as well.
+And then go back to the markdown file you had and copy paste that over the prompt.
+So leave the transcript, but copy it over the prompt, but not, and then leave the, the front matter as well.

 00:28:54 - Nick Taylor